Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

 Jimmy Butler Insights vs. the Celtics

-- This season, he's accounted for 3.7% of his team's three-pointers made, averaging 0.6 per game.
+- Butler is averaging 1.6 three-point field goal attempts per game this season, which is 3.6% of his team's tries from beyond the arc.

-- Butler's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Butler's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked team in the league on defense.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.

-- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.
+- On the glass, the Celtics have conceded 44 rebounds per contest, which puts them 18th in the league.

-- The Celtics allow 23.1 assists per game, second-ranked in the league.
+- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per game.

-- Looking at 3-pointers, the Celtics are ranked fifth in the NBA, conceding 11.6 makes per game.
+- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

 Jimmy Butler vs. the Celtics